Female Blue Crab Harvest

 - Dissolved oxygen/water quality.
 Blue crabs tend to move out of deep waters affected by low dissolved oxygen and into shallow areas.
 Concentrated in the shallows, blue crabs are more susceptible to fishing gear, density-dependent predation and agnostic interactions (or social behaviors related to fighting).
-Low dissolved oxygen may also interfere with the dispersal of juvenile crabs into the estuary and with the migration of adult females into the mouth of the Chesapeake Bay to spawn.
+Low dissolved oxygen, called hypoxia, may also interfere with the dispersal of juvenile crabs into the estuary and with the migration of adult females into the mouth of the Chesapeake Bay to spawn.

 - Prey availability.
 Blue crabs feed on benthic prey, whose abundance can be limited by long periods of severe hypoxia.
 Eutrophication, habitat alteration and the abundance of crab competitor species can also impact the abundance of benthic prey and may limit their availability to blue crabs.